 The Specialized Turbo Levo Pro is part of the most popular e-bike range in the world and it gets a major revamp for 2021.
 So what's new?

 We swing a leg over the third generation Specialized Turbo Levo Pro.
-Do all the updates justify the eye-watering price?
+Do all the updates make it one of the best electric mountain bikes on sale, and justify the eye-watering price?

 Specialized Turbo Levo Pro need to know